shyakaster/paloozabot/README.md

 ### current state

-the bot can do one thing - say hello
+the bot can do one thing - say hello when you say hello to it

 ### next steps

+- welcome new users with a picture of a cute dog
 - provide updates about updated repos
-- welcome new users with a picture of a cute dog
-- post a weekly server analytics report (# messages, # reactions, ...)
+- post reminders for upcoming code-alongs
+- match project leaders to project followers